makersacademy/bowling-challenge/README2.md

 I researched how to, for example, iterate and sum in JS.

 To validate the code, make use of the automated tests via jest.
-The file 'functional_tests.js' contains some lines of code that allow you to interact with the codebase via a reply such as node.
+The file 'functional_tests.js' contains some lines of code that allow you to interact with the codebase via a repl such as node.

+The next step is to produce a web interface.